marijnh/Eloquent-JavaScript/00_intro.md

-Language-based interfaces, which at one point were the main way in which people interacted with computers, have largely been replaced with easier, more limited interfaces.
+Language-based interfaces, which at one point were the main way in which people interacted with computers, have largely been replaced with easier, more constrained interfaces.
 But they are still there, if you know where to look.
 One such language, JavaScript, is built into every modern web ((browser)) and is thus available on almost every device.

 {{indexsee "web browser", browser}}